bgamari/ghc-wiki-import/view-patterns-new.md

 ```

--- FIXME loss of sharing?
+(However, this might cause a loss of sharing.)

 #### Iterator Style